Christina Aguilera: Philanthropy and activism

 Referred to as a humanitarian, Aguilera has done philanthropic works during her career.
 In 2003, she visited the Women's Center & Shelter of Greater Pittsburgh and provided a donation over $200,000 in support for victims of domestic violence.
 In addition to starred in television advertisings on the Lifetime network calling for the end of violence against women in 2007, she partnered with Verizon in a campaign to awareness about violence domestic in 2015.
 She later destined proceeds from the Christina Aguilera: The Xperience (2019–2020) residency to The Shade Tree, a women and children's center in Las Vegas, Nevada.
 In October 2019, Aguilera efforts against domestic violence earned her the Bonnie Polley Community Hero Award.

 Aguilera in 2012 with Hillary Clinton and David Novak at the World Food Programme USA Awards Ceremony in Washington, D.C.

-In 2009, Aguilera became the global spokesperson for the World Food Program, a branch of the United Nations (UN).
-She visited countries with high rates of malnutrions, including Ecuador, Guatemala, Haiti and Rwanda.
+In 2009, Aguilera became the global spokesperson for the World Food Programme, a branch of the United Nations (UN).
+She visited countries with high rates of malnutrition, including Ecuador, Guatemala, Haiti and Rwanda.
 As of 2013, it was reported she helped raise over $148 million to the organization and other hunger relief agencies in 45 countries.
 Aguilera's efforts eventually earned her the Muhammad Ali Humanitarian Awards and George McGovern Leadership Awards—which she received in the White House from the former Secretary of State, Hillary Clinton.
 Her other philanthropy initiatives included donations of her wedding gifts to charities in support of families affected by Hurricane Katrina in 2005 and concerts to urges donations to the American Red Cross due Hurricane Sandy in 2012.